ltex-plus/ltex-plus/pages/settings.md

 Debug setting to log the communication between language client and server.

-When reporting issues, set this to `"verbose"` and open the `LTeX+ Language Client` log in `View` › `Output`.
+When reporting issues, set this to `"verbose"` and open the `LTeX Language Client` log in `View` › `Output`.
 Append the relevant part to the GitHub issue.

 Changes require restarting LTeX+ to take effect.